icon

 • Embrace pauses for emphasis, and work on regulating your pace.

-It will help you to know your content well, increase confidence, and promote a polished delivery, resulting in a dynamic and engaging speech to persuade your audience.
+It will help you know your content well, increase confidence, and promote a polished delivery, resulting in a dynamic and engaging speech that will persuade your audience.

 Additional Resources to Master Your Speech

-PapersOwl wants you to ace your speech!
-We recommend using additional sources to help master your persuasive speech presentation!
+PapersOwl wants you to ace your speech, so we recommend using additional sources to help you master your persuasive speech presentation.

-1. For inspiration, study any example of persuasive speech from a famous speaker, such as Martin Luther King Jr.’s “I Have a Dream” or Steve Jobs’ Stanford commencement address.
+1. For inspiration, study any persuasive speech example from a famous speaker, such as Martin Luther King Jr.’s “I Have a Dream” or Steve Jobs’ Stanford commencement address.
 Analyzing these speeches can provide valuable insights into effective communication techniques.

 2. Explore Coursera’s course “Speaking to Persuade: Motivating Audiences With Solid Arguments and Moving Language” by the University of Washington.